Kavinsky29/GuessTheNumber/README.md

 # GuessTheNumber
-Quick guessing game made in Python using consitional statements and a loop
+Quick guessing game made in Python using conditional statements and a while loop